-This amount is known as the Consumer Allocation and applies to all market participants who receive system access service from the Alberta Electric System Operator (AESO) in accordance with Rider F of the ISO Tariffs.
-The allocation is based on the amount of electric energy consumed annually.
+This amount is referred to as the Consumer Allocation/Charge and applies to all market participants who receive system access service from the AESO in accordance with Rider F of the AESO’s Tariff.
+The Allocation/Charge is based on the amount of electric energy consumed annually.
 As such, approximately 80% of the annual allocation goes to commercial and industrial electricity consumers, with the remainder to the residential and farm sector.
 Residential consumers can determine the Allocation/Charge applicable to them by looking for the Balancing Pool Allocation applied to their monthly electricity bill.